 [The Program main theme]

-ANNOUNCER: This episode of The Program was made by nine people: Michael MacEachern, Barb Sybal, Phil Sampson, Daria Tazbash, Martha Breen, Chris Peterson, Frank Salvino, Marlo K. Shaw, and IMS.
-Main music theme by Matt Podd.
-Original music and additional sound design by Christien Ledroit.
-This has been the tenth episode of The Program audio series.
+ANNOUNCER: This episode of The Program was made by ten people: Michael MacEachern, Barb Sybal, Phil Sampson, Daria Tazbash, Martha Breen, Chris Peterson, Frank Salvino, Marlo K. Shaw, Christien Ledroit, and IMS.
+Visitprogramaudioseries.com for more details.
 The show is completely self funded, which means we depend on your support to continue.
 So may we please suggest donating a dollar per episode you’ve listened to?
 After all, a podcast worth listening to, is a podcast worth paying for.
-Visit programaudioseries.com for information on how to make your contribution.
-The Program salutes you.